metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/ConvertTo-Mask.md

 ## SYNOPSIS

-Convert a mask length to a dotted-decimal subnet mask.
+Convert a mask length to a dotted-decimal subnet mask

 ## SYNTAX